Varshini-Ganti/Attendance-marking-robot-using-facial-recognition-/README.md

 1. Obstacle avoidance
 2. Facial recognition
 Components used: Arduino, Motor drive, Ultrasonic sensors, Raspberry Pi, Batteries, USB Camera, Powerbank.
-Below is the picture of Hardware setup
+The code for facial recognition part is provided in face_reg file We have attached our project report for more detailed explanation of our project in file report_merged.pdf Hardware setup

 ![pic](https://github.com/Varshini-Ganti/Attendance-marking-robot-using-facial-recognition-/assets/87769367/44700b20-6e59-4f37-8762-396ef7891a7c)